Ibasquare/Cyberwalingalaxia2022/doc/part2/index.rst

    sudo apt install -y libssl-dev debootstrap iwatch inetsim

-In addition, the binary file that you will study is the ``malware`` executable that you studied in the Part 1.
+In addition, the binary file that you will study is the ``malware`` executable (similar to the binary file that you studied in the Part 1).

 SandBoxing
 **********